open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 Note that attributes in `messaging.message` namespace describe an individual message, `messaging.destination` namespace contains attributes that describe the logical entity messages are published to, and `messaging.source` describes logical entity messages are received from.
+Attributes in `messaging.batch` namespace describe batch properties.

 [network attributes]: span-general.md#general-network-connection-attributes
 [`net.transport`]: span-general.md#network-transport-attributes